NegatioN/BattleRiteStats/_characters/poloma.md

       icon: 70d64cab20af264438c599ba3ecdd2c4
       name: Dire Wolf
       type: control
+    - color: green
+      description: Other Side heals 6 bonus healing.
+Also reduces cooldown of Other Side by 1.
+      icon: dfc86226d7b2a6d438dad7dfca7a0d52
+      name: Into the Realm
+      type: survival
     - color: teal
       description: Ally affected by ^2Spirit Guide^- takes 33 less damage and enemy affected by ^2Spirit Guide^- takes 20 more damage.